vttc08/movie-renamer/README.md

 `Ctrl-Shift-A` - `ffp.sh` - Calls the script that runs `ffprobe` and prompt user to enter track number to extract subtitles from `mkv` file if needed.

-`Ctrl-Shift-D` - `rmass.sh` - Calls the cleanup script that remove bad subtitles and unused `.ass` files.
+~~`Ctrl-Shift-D` - `rmass.sh` - Calls the cleanup script that remove bad subtitles and unused `.ass` files.~~ Deprecated, removing `.ass` files is now implemented in `api.sh` as final cleanup.

+`Ctrl-Shift-D` - `subprocessing.sh` - Calls the script that process `.ass` files, convert into `.srt`, remove SDH lines and fix traditional Chinese to simplified Chinese and UTF-8 encoding.
+It's a one-shot script that does common subtitle operation with default options.

 `Ctrl-Shift-Z` - `zht2s.sh` - Calls the script that send files and the directory as input over SSH which will process and overwrite the files with UTF-8 encoding and traditional Chinese to simplified Chinese conversion.
 OliveTin is not used because tracking the progress is needed.